eucp-project/atlas/CONTRIBUTING.md

 ## In general

 Contributions are very welcome.
-Please make sure there is a github issue associated with with every pull request.
-Creating an issue is also a good way to propose new features.
+Please make sure there is a GitHub issue associated with with every pull request.
+[Creating an issue](https://github.com/eucp-project/atlas/issues/new) is also a good way to propose new features.

 ## Add maps to the Atlas